 Most products wait until a customer cancels, or fails to convert, and then the apologetic pleading messages begin.
 “How can we get you back?”, they send to a customer who has already checked out.
 That’s like waiting until you see divorce papers before checking how your spouse is doing.
 Instead, know what failure looks like and start the conversations before it’s too late.

-Collectively these steps won’t solve everything, and it’s a fair criticism of the new discipline of onboarding that it mostly maps back to Good Product Design™.
+Collectively these steps won’t solve everything, and it’s a fair criticism of onboarding as a discipline that it mostly maps back to Good Product Design™.
 But as we discussed at the outset, you can go back to tweaking button colors, or you can try something new: help your customers be successful.
 Do that and you’ll find there’s low hanging fruit, and lots of it.